aaroohhiiii/back-in-Time/README.md

 ## 🔐 Secret Key Methodology

 ### The Three-Step Process
-1. **intial Anomaly** : Hover your the vudeos to discover first hint.
+1. **intial Anomaly** : Hover your the videos to discover first hint.
 1. **Discovery**: Navigate to `/logs?filter=cypher` to find the breadcrumb
 2. **Console Access**: Open browser developer console (F12)
 3. **Unlock**: Execute `unlock('ZXJpc19uZW9uX2tleQ==')` in the console